 Frequently Asked Questions

 These waffles can be a great snack or breakfast for babies.
 Cut them into fingers to make them easy to pick up.
-Once the pincer grasp is established you could cut them into small squares.
-Great served with yoghurt which adds fat and protein for a more balanced snack.
+Once the pincer grasp is established you could cut them into small squares. (read more about serving baby waffles) They are great served with yoghurt which adds fat and protein for a more balanced snack.

 Waffle recipes generally have more fat in them than pancakes to help them crisp up and brown.
 I have an apple pancake recipe that is very similar to this one (but has no butter).
 I recommend using it.